LEAN: graph-based pruning for convolutional neural networks by extracting longest chains: Method

 \subsection{LEAN: creating the pruning graph}

-In this section we define the \emph{pruning graph} that will be the basis of the LEAN pruning algorithm.
-Previously we outlined the viewpoint that every CNN operator has an input $\mathbf{x}$ and output $\mathbf{y}$, which each consist of channels $\mathbf{x}_i$ and $\mathbf{y}_j$ (section \ref{sec:cnnsegm}).
+\textbf{Graph structure:} In this section, we define the pruning graph that is the basis of the LEAN algorithm.
+As discussed in Section \ref{sec:cnnsegm}, we say that every CNN operation has an input $\mathbf{x}$ and an output $\mathbf{y}$, consisting of channels $\mathbf{x}_{i}$ and $\mathbf{y}_{i}$.
 For each channel, we add a single node in the pruning graph.
-An edge connects two nodes corresponding to input channel $\mathbf{x}_i$ and output channel $\mathbf{y}_j$ if channel $\mathbf{x}_i$ is used in the computation of channel $\mathbf{y}_j$.
-For an output channel of $n$ convolution operations, according to equation \ref{eq:convformula} we add $n$ edges running from $\mathbf{x}_i$ to $\mathbf{y}_j$, each corresponding to exactly one filter $h_{ij}$.
-Certain CNN operators may perform computations in-place in practice, but we consider these operators as separate nodes in the pruning graph.
-For example, a batch normalization operation computes the output $\mathbf{y}_i$ according to equation \ref{eq:batchnorm}.
-This yields a single edge between nodes $\mathbf{x}_i$ and $\mathbf{y}_i$ in the pruning graph.
+An edge connects two nodes corresponding to input channel $\mathbf{x}_{i}$ and output channel $\mathbf{y}_{i}$ if channel $\mathbf{x}_{i}$ is used in the computation of channel $\mathbf{y}_{i}$.
+In the terminology of Section \ref{sec:cnnsegm}, each edge corresponds to an operator.
+For instance, a convolution operation is converted by adding an edge from each input channel $\mathbf{x}_{i}$ to every output channel $\mathbf{y}_{j}$, each corresponding to exactly one filter $h_{ij}$.
+Certain CNN operations may be performed in-place in practice, but we consider them as separate nodes in the pruning graph.
+A combined convolution and ReLU operation, for instance, results in a node for the output of the convolution and a separate node for the output of the ReLU, as shown in Figure~\ref{fig:normgraph_diagram}.

-We give the edges \emph{weights corresponding to the operator norm} of the operator that acts between those channels.
-An example CNN architecture and associated pruning graph is given in Figure \ref{fig:normgraph_diagram}.
-We describe the calculation of these operator norms in Section \ref{sec:calculatenorm}.
-Edges of operations of which we cannot compute the operator norm are given a weight of 1.
-In this work we \emph{only include linear operators}, meaning that we give edges corresponding to non-linear operators a weight of 1.
-Furthermore, we do not include the additive bias terms in the pruning graph.
-However, when pruning, such terms are removed from the CNN when all associated convolution or batch normalization operations are pruned.

-Some CNNs contain operators, often identity mappings, that are mainly meant to distribute features throughout the network, for example residual connections in ResNet \cite{resnet}, or skip connections in U-Net \cite{unet}.
-For correct modeling of the dependency of operations in LEAN, we have to include such operations in the pruning graph.
-However, we hypothesize that such operations are important to the workings of these networks.
-Additionally, such operations are often simple additions and therefore have a small impact on the computational efficiency, and they are not learnable hence they have no impact on the model size.
-Therefore, we label these operations as unprunable.
-When an edge is unprunable, the corresponding CNN operation can not be removed from the network.

-In this work, we do not consider CNNs with recurrent connections.
-Therefore, the pruning graph is a Directed Acyclic Graph (DAG).
-In section \ref{sec:calculatenorm}, we comment on the approximations LEAN makes in relation to non-linear components, and what adaptations to existing CNNs can be made to mitigate this.zero